suabochica/suabochica-blog/README.md

 1. Use ORG mode to create drafts.
 2. Export ORG scratch to markdown.
-3. Add tags in markdown file.
+3. Add tags in markdown file

 ## 🚀 Build